 (3) prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.

-How can I be charged with False Alarm or Report?
+How can I be charged with a False Alarm or Report offense in Texas?

-You can be charged with False Alarm or Report if the state’s attorneys believe that each of the elements of 42.06(b) as described in the section above have been met.
+You can be charged with False Alarm or Report in Texas if the state’s attorneys believe that each of the elements of 42.06(b) as described in the section above have been met.

-What is the punishment for False Alarm or Report?
+What is the penalty for a Texas False Alarm or Report offense?

 Legal References: